hyperledger-archives/sawtooth-core/source/sawtooth_developers_guide/architecture_overview.rst

 sawtooth-mktplace for a more substantial example.

-Transaction Families are loaded into the validator in sawtooth-validator via the “TransactionFamilies” config value (see sawtooth-validator/etc/txnvalidator.js).
+Transaction Families are loaded into the validator in sawtooth-validator via the "TransactionFamilies" config value (see sawtooth-validator/etc/txnvalidator.js).